Tiny-Earth/DemoSite/site/src/summative.md

 ## Summative Assessment in Practice

-Summative assessments are a critical component of course design, but which techniques should you incorporate?

-How you choose which assessment technique to use is dependent on the information you are trying to gather.
+Summative assessments are a critical component of course design that depends on the information you are trying to gather.
 Different summative assessments gather different information about a student’s learning by focusing on various aspects of their knowledge, skills, and abilities.

-Each strategy also varies in how broadly or deeply understanding is assessed, its objectivity, the amount of time and resources it takes to administer and grade, and whether it adds additional performance anxiety to the student.
+Each strategy also varies in how broadly or deeply the objectives are assessed, its objectivity, the amount of time and resources it takes to administer and grade, and whether it adds additional performance anxiety to the student.

 By using a variety of assessment methods, instructors can gain a more comprehensive understanding of a student’s strengths and areas for improvement.
-A well-designed summative assessment plan curates a variety of techniques that capture different aspects of student knowledge and understanding.

 ### Summative Assessment Techniques

 Reflecting on backward design, your assessments need to be aligned to the learning objectives of the unit.
 In a STEM course, summative assessments provide a way for students to demonstrate their understanding of the facets of science.
 Therefore, the summative assessment techniques chosen for your course should be informed by what skills and knowledge students need to exhibit competence according to the STEM learning objectives you set for the course.

-For example, here are four different summative assessment plans:
+For example, here are four different approaches to summative assessment:

 !!! details "Click for a Traditional Exam-Based Example"